InformaticsMatters/nextflow-pcluster/README.md

         s3://${CLUSTER_BUCKET}/${CLUSTER_OS}-post-install.sh \
         --acl public-read

->   There are post-installation scripts for amazon (Amazon Linux 2)
-    and centos (CentOS 7).

 ## Creating a cluster configuration
-We're all set to configure and create our cluster now.
+With the preparation work done we're all set to configure and create a cluster.

 We use the `pcluster configure` command's interactive wizard to define our cluster.
-This command simply creates a configuration that is used by a separate `create` step.
+This command creates a configuration file that is used by a separate `create` step.

 >   An example execution of the configuration step is illustrated below,
-    of course you'll answer the questions in a way to suite your environment.
+    of course you'll answer the questions in a way that satisfies your environment.

->   To date we have only tested using a Centos7 and alinux2 as the OS,
+>   To date we have only tested using a Centos7 and Amazon Linux 2 as the OS,
     Slurm as the workload manager and a single work queue

 The wizard will prompt you with a number of questions.
 A typical set